Samsung/tizen-docs/docs/application/dotnet/guides/account/fido.md

 -   **FIDO UAF server**

-    The FIDO UAF server implements the server side of the FIDO UAF protocols and is responsible for:
+    The FIDO UAF server implements the server side of the FIDO UAF protocols and is responsible for the following:

     -   Interacting with the relying party web server to [communicate FIDO UAF protocol messages to a FIDO UAF client](#set_server_result) using a device user agent.